ericvoon/_scrapers/README.md

 Include this repo for updated Lambda Scrapers.

+This is a fork of I-A-C and we hope they return soon.
+We will do our best to keep it alive!!

 You are encouraged to fork this and make pull requests for the community!!!

 ```